 Manito Country Club does well in this category thanks to the roughly 350 foot bluff that adds something close to a cliff edge to the neighborhood.
 On the northern and eastern edges, however, the boundaries are more subtle as Southgate and the Central South Hill transition into Manito Country Club.

 A Front Door

 There are several gated subdivisions within Manito Country Club neighborhood, so I suppose we could call those front doors.
-Nevertheless, on the whole, there’s no formal announcement that your entering the neighborhood upon arrival.
+Nevertheless, on the whole, there’s no formal announcement that you're entering the neighborhood upon arrival.

 Mixed Land Uses

 There’s a golf course, a gas station, and single family residential in Manito Country Club.
 Nothing else, so not much of a mix.

 Manito Country Club does well in this category, particularly if you appreciate late 1970s through about mid-1980s architecture, because that’s when most of the neighborhood was built.
 Thus, you’ll see more complicated, sophisticated, and luxurious versions of split level ranchers throughout the neighborhood.

 Buildings that Address the Street

 Not a whole lot of ornate front porches in Manito Country Club.
 It’s not really the sort of place where one sips a cool iced tea during a summer’s evening and leisurely chats with all the neighbors as they mosey by.
 It’s a private neighborhood, it was built to be a private neighborhood, the architecture reflects the neighborhood’s intent for privacy, and the inhabitants function accordingly.